Are you interested in Economics as a possible major or minor?

-- Macroeconomics, 9th edition, by N. Gregory Mankiw, Worth using the older 8th edition.
+- Macroeconomics, 9th edition, by N. Gregory Mankiw, Worth

+Publishers, 2016 (the 8th edition is an acceptable substitute).
 Although all test questions are based on material from my lectures, a careful reading of the textbook is very helpful.
 I will assign appropriate end-of-the chapter questions and problems from the text.
 These will not be turned in and/or graded, but will be useful in learning, in assessing your own